Her penchant for community building led Lakshmi Pratury to establish INK Talks, but her personal story is just as powerful as her vision for India.

 Surprisingly elusive, silence can be a source of great healing and strength when used right.
 We all know too much noise isn’t good for us—which is why we call it ‘noise pollution’.
 Noise raises the […]

 Who sings devotional songs?
 They went out of youth vocabulary with the Emergency in the seventies.
-It’s uncool now to be caught singing hymns in praise of sundry gods; one would rather sing paeans to the […]
+It’s uncool now to be caught singing hymns in praise of sundry gods; one would rather sing paeans […]